khoih-prog/ESP8266_AT_WebServer/README.md

     blank.bin                   0xfe000 & 0x1fe000
 ```

-3. Test before using different AT-Firmware Version at your own risks.
-Just use any simple Blynk sketch to verify if the AT-firmware is OK.
+4. Test before using different AT-Firmware Version at your own risks.
+Just use any simple example to verify if the AT-firmware is OK.
-4. Compatible AT-Firmare version will be updated.
-Check for and download Firmwares from [AT_Firmwares](AT_Firmwares) all supported AT Firmwares.
+5. Compatible AT-Firmare version will be updated.
+Check for all supported AT Firmwares and download them from [AT_Firmwares](https://github.com/khoih-prog/ESP8266_AT_WebServer/tree/master/AT_Firmwares).
-5. Support to ESP32-AT-command shields will be added by using new library [ESP_AT_Lib](https://github.com/khoih-prog/ESP_AT_Lib) to replace [Blynk's BlynkESP8266_Lib](https://github.com/blynkkk/blynk-library/releases/Blynk_Release_v0.6.1.zip).
+6. Support to ESP32-AT-command shields will be added by using new library [ESP_AT_Lib](https://github.com/khoih-prog/ESP_AT_Lib) to replace [Blynk's BlynkESP8266_Lib](https://github.com/blynkkk/blynk-library/releases/Blynk_Release_v0.6.1.zip).

 ---